MauroGentile/MauroGentile.github.io/_posts/2018-1-10-First_blog.md

 As a consequence, to maximize the exposure to the predefined targets, it is crucial to plan the team activity and dimensioning based on this data.

 In what follows, we first will have a look to the criteria used to build the 3 different lists of stations according to the strategic goal to achieve.
-We then analyse 1 station from each lists to show how to plan and dimension the team activity based on a non-uniform time distribution of flow thus making the effort more effective
+We then analyse 1 station from each list to show how to plan and dimension the team activity based on a non-uniform time distribution of flow thus making the effort more effective

 ## Objective 1: building awareness
 To build awareness, we choose the ten most trafficked MTA stations as places where to develop the street marketing activity.